ypaseka/angular-7-example-app/README.md

 If the server is running, stop the server from the terminal window by pressing *Control-C*.

-To run the unit tests, Run `ng test` in the terminal window.
+To run the unit tests, Run the following command in the terminal window.

+`ng test -- --no-watch --no-progress --browsers=ChromeHeadlessCI`

+And if you're running on Windows, include the `--disable-gpu` flag.
+See [crbug.com/737678](https://bugs.chromium.org/p/chromium/issues/detail?id=737678).

+### How To Run End To End Tests
+To run the unit tests using Angular *cli*, you need to stop the server.

+If the server is running, stop the server from the terminal window by pressing *Control-C*.

+To run the e2e tests using Angular cli, Run the following command in the terminal window.

+`ng e2e -- --protractor-config=e2e/protractor-ci.conf.js`

+And if you're running on Windows, include the `--disable-gpu` flag.
+See [crbug.com/737678](https://bugs.chromium.org/p/chromium/issues/detail?id=737678).

 ## Software Libraries Used